GitHubStuff/persisted_objects/README.md

 - int
 - DateTime

-*NOTE:* Any types beyond those listed, like a custom class name, will throw an exception.
+*NOTE:* Any types beside those listed, like a custom class name, will throw an exception.

-*NOTE:* To remove from device `set` methods will value of `null`.
+*NOTE:* To remove from device pass null in the`set` methods.

 ## Summary